 Contrasting textures are a great way to introduce a sense of depth to a scheme.
-Here, a subtle raffia wall covering throws the smooth curves of the bath into eye-catching relief.
+In this modern bathroom idea, a subtle raffia wall covering throws the smooth curves of the bath into eye-catching relief.

-Opting for a single muted colour in an eggshell finish for walls, panelling and window frames will create a blank canvas, allowing furniture and curios to stand out.
+Opting for a single muted color in an eggshell finish for walls, paneling and window frames will create a blank canvas, allowing furniture and curios to stand out.

-The classic coastal theme can be extended to the bathroom where painted panelling and a plinth help define the bathing area.
+The classic coastal theme can be extended to the bathroom where painted paneling and a plinth help define the bathing area.

-To give a classic roll-top bath a contemporary feel, consider simple rather than decorative feet and opt for a delicate painted border instead of an all-over colour.
-Fixing hooks to a foraged birch branch provides extra hanging space and add a whimsical touch.
+To give a classic roll-top bath a contemporary feel, consider simple rather than decorative feet and opt for a delicate painted border instead of an all-over color.

 This distinctive waterproof wall covering is an innovative alternative to tiles and, with its quirky daubed design, brings a softer feel to this contemporary bathroom scheme.

-Small spaces can be elevated with bold decorating choices, like this compelling pictorial terrarium wallpaper and moody moss-green tongue-and-groove panelling.
+Small spaces can be elevated with bold decorating choices, like this compelling pictorial terrarium wallpaper and moody moss-green tongue-and-groove paneling.

-A cheerful indigo-patterned wallpaper above good old-fashioned tongue-and-groove panelling creates a classic bathroom.
+A cheerful indigo-patterned wallpaper above good old-fashioned tongue-and-groove paneling creates a classic bathroom.
 Paired with a smart bronze basin and tap unit, this space feels fit for a town or country house.

 From seagrass and bamboo to rattan and cane, natural woven textures are ideal for bringing interiors to life.
-Hints of pink in the patterned Moroccan floor tiles and an exotic influence to this modern bathroom.
+Hints of pink in this patterned, Moroccan bathroom floor tile idea add an exotic influence to this modern bathroom.

-An adjoining bathroom offers an opportunity for more adventurous decorating, as shown here with the string wall colour and chequered flooring.
+An adjoining bathroom offers an opportunity for more adventurous decorating, as shown in this en-suite idea with a strong wall color and chequered flooring.
 Echoing the palette of the bedroom scheme ensures a unified look.

 Muted walls ensure the turquoise bath makes a strong statement, with a fine black line offering a modern take on the traditional dado rail.

-The artful blend of a traditional soft-pink gingham curtain and modem oversized floor tiles brings a rich sense of character to this pleasing scheme.
+The artful blend of a traditional soft-pink gingham curtain and modem oversized floor tiles brings a rich sense of character to this pleasing gray bathroom scheme.